-We need standards to establish qualitative measures of performance, and that is at the heart of the OpEx opportunity.
-We need to collectively ensure that the service provider's team remains focused on service excellence, customer responsiveness and, of most critical importance in these duties, the proactive mitigation of risk to the customer's people and operations.
+It is the need for standards that establish what we could all agree are really qualitative measures of performance that is at the heart of the OpEx opportunity.
+We need to collectively ensure that the service provider's team remains focused on the notion of service excellence, customer responsiveness and, of most critical importance in these duties: the proactive mitigation of risk to the customer's people and operations.
 This paper will offer up several examples of performance measures and metrics for consideration.

-Why operational excellence is particularly relevant to these services: More often than not, the typical first on-premise contact an employee or visitor has with an organization is with a uniformed or business-attired contract security officer.
-This staff contact represents the Security organization to that individual and informs an impression of brand.
-The perception of competence and quality in that interaction is critical, and the results are essential to the perception of care and of excellence in safe and secure business operations.
+Why operational excellence is particularly relevant to these services- It's a fact that, more often than not, the typical first on-premise contact an employee or visitor has with an organization is with a uniformed or business-attired contract security officer.5 This staff contact is the Security organization to that individual and informs an impression of brand.
+The perception of competence and quality in that interaction is critical and the results are essential to the perception of care and of excellence in safe and secure business operations.
 The notion of operational excellence in these hourly-compensated services is important for several reasons:

-- These are the first responders, the staff who have the 24/7 mission to expertly address the whole range of personal safety, security and business resilience incidents. - Critical bench strength: They fill time-sensitive availability gaps in an emergency (fire, rescue/EMT and police) as well as pivotal positions staffing 24/7 critical process monitoring centers.

-- Key service providers: Personnel are often required to oversee and respond to anomalies in a variety of operationally sensitive business, cultural and organizational processes. - They are the often the primary staff for customer and business-facing concierge, supply chain and other dependencies. - In the more competitive job markets, these companies struggle to find and retain quality staff to fill these shift-based programs.
+- These are the first responders The staff who have the 24/7 mission to expertly address the whole range of personal safety, security and business resilience incidents. - Critical bench strength They fill time-sensitive availability gaps in an emergency (fire, rescue/EMT and police) as well as pivotal positions staffing 24/7 critical process monitoring centers. - Key service providers Personnel are often required to oversee and respond to anomalies in a variety of operationally sensitive business, cultural and organizational processes. - They are the often the primary staff for customer and business-facing concierge, supply chain and other dependencies. - In the more competitive job markets these companies struggle to find and retain quality staff to fill these shift-based programs.
 Turnover can be excessive and disruptively high. - The market tends to set a standard that does not adequately drive excellence in performance standards.
+It is the outliers that are willing to pay the differential and really do push this envelope to manage the opportunity for service excellence.